 Traumatic Brain Injury (TBI) can occur when an ATV rider hits their head in a crash, accident, or rollover.
 Often, with TBI, the person who experienced the crash may not even seem like they were injured.
 Some other non-fatal ATV injury problems can include neck injury, fracture or dislocation; neurologic injuries and spinal cord damage.

 People injured in any non-fatal ATV accident can sometimes suffer catastrophic and life-changing medical issues.
 ATV injury treatment can be extensive and costly.
 For many spinal cord, head, or traumatic brain injuries, there is often extensive ongoing rehabilitation and physical therapy.

-Causes of ATV Accidents
+What Are Common Causes of ATV Accidents?